Longitudinally transverse myelitis as a rare complication of pneumococcal meningitis: case report

 The authors declare no competing interests.

-Patient management: Hela sakly and Hajer Chakroun.
-Manuscript drafting: Hela sakly, Sana Rouis and Hajer Chakroun.
+Patient management: Hela Sakly and Hajer Chakroun.
+Manuscript drafting: Hela Sakly, Sana Rouis and Hajer Chakroun.
 Manuscript revision: Sana Rouis.
-All authors read and approved the final version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 Figure 1: central intramedullary hyperintensities ranging from C3 to T11